 Solution: There are several fixes to this problem:

-10. Unable to partition the disk drive
+10. Unable to partition Mac hard drive

-Solution: Try macOS Sierra partition manager software Stellar Partition Manager for all your hard drive partitioning needs on Mac.
-This software works with all OS X versions up to Sierra and helps you perform tasks like creating partitions, deleting partitions, formatting partitions, resizing partitions, hiding/revealing partitions, etc.
+Solution: Try Stellar Partition Manager for all your hard drive partitioning needs on Mac.
+This software works on the macOS Sierra and earlier versions and helps perform tasks like creating partitions, deleting partitions, formatting partitions, resizing partitions, hiding or revealing partitions, etc.

 11. Mac hard drive ejecting itself